Mequinenza: Spanish War of Independence and the siege of Mequinenza

 With the town taken, General Suchet goes to the siege of the castle.
 On the night of 7 to 8 June, the artillery commanded by Battalion Chief Raffron, assembled three new batteries and the fire of sixteen artillery pieces begins at the start of the day.
 General Carbon's defenders respond vigorously by destroying three pieces, though French fire continues to dent the defenses.
-Finally a part of the main walls succumbs and the projectiles begin to reach the center of the castle.
+Finally, a part of the main walls succumbs and the projectiles begin to reach the center of the castle.
 The attack is joined by the French shooters parapeted with bags of sand.
-On the 8th at 10 o'clock in the morning, the Spanish garrison, after offering great resistance during all the night, fought back and finally flew the white flag.
+On the 8th at 10 o'clock in the morning, the Spanish garrison, after offering great resistance throughout the night, fought back and finally flew the white flag.
 The garrison gains the honor of parading in front of General Musnier's division and lays down its weapons in front of the glacis of the Mequinenza Castle.
 The Spanish troops at that time were 500 soldiers of various origins: Navarrese-Aragonese, Catalans, smugglers, Miquelets, adventurers and a regiment commanded by an Englishman named Doyle who held the rank of Commissar General of Aragon.
-Inside the castle the French found five mortars, four hundred thousand English-made cartridges, thirty thousand gunpowder as well as food for three months.
+Inside the castle, the French found five mortars, four hundred thousand English-made cartridges, and thirty thousand gunpowder, as well as food for three months.

 Mequinenza was incorporated into the French department of Bouches-de-l'Èbre.
 The French Mequinenza would not last long and in 1814 it would be recovered again for the Spanish thanks to the Spanish soldier and adventurer of Flemish origin Juan Van Halen.
 As a consequence of these military contests, the name "Mequinenza" appears on the Arc de Triomphe in Paris as one of the great Napoleonic victories in Spain.

-The British military man and artist Edward Hawke Locker describes the population in 1824 in his work "Views from Spain" after one of his trips around Spain:
+The British military man and artist Edward Hawke Locker describes the population in 1824 in his work "Views in Spain" after one of his trips around Spain:

-"The Segre which rises in the Pyrenees at the distance of 120 miles, and traverses some of the richest plains of Cataluña, falls into the Ebro, beneath the walls of Mequinenza, which stands on the confluence of these two rivers, and of the Cinca, which also becomes tributary to the Ebro, near the same spot.
-Mequinenza is a fortified town os fome consecuence, though its population does not exceed 1500 souls."
+The Segre which rises in the Pyrenees at the distance of 120 miles, and traverses some of the richest plains of Cataluña, falls into the Ebro, beneath the walls of Mequinenza, which stands on the confluence of these two rivers, and of the Cinca, which also becomes tributary to the Ebro, near the same spot.
+Mequinenza is a fortified town of some consequence, though its population does not exceed 1500 souls.

-In Mequinenza returns to be place of importance during the Carlist Wars and later in the War of the Matiners.
+Mequinenza returns to be a place of importance during the Carlist Wars and later in the War of the Matiners.
 In 1841, the adventurer and businessman Enrico Misley promoted the Ebro Steamer Company with the aim of establishing a transportation service between Zaragoza and Barcelona divided into sections, using coal from the Mequinenza mines as fuel for Steamships.
 Misley's company ended up failing for political and economic reasons, although it meant a starting point in the concession and exploitation of the first mining demarcations of the Mequinenza coal basin.